qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 Navigate to your fork of the QGIS-Documentation repository (``https://github.com/<YourName>/QGIS-Documentation``).
 Click on the :guilabel:`Branches` tab.
 Below :guilabel:`Your branches` you'll see a list of your branches.
-Click on the red trash can icon to delete any unwanted branches.
+Click on |deleteSelected| :sup:`Delete this branch` to delete any unwanted branches.

 .. _git_command_line_tools: